Cold as Ice: In popular culture

 "Cold as Ice" was used as the soundtrack for a skit on the March 25, 1978 broadcast of Saturday Night Live that showed a man being attacked by a woman in a number of grisly ways.
 Host Christopher Lee introduced the segment as being "not for the squeamish".
 Will Arnett plays the song on the piano in character as G.O.B.
 Bluth on the show Arrested Development.

+In 2000, hip hop duo M.O.P. sampled "Cold as Ice" for their song of the same name.

 In 2002, an episode of the Adult Swim animated series Aqua Teen Hunger Force referenced the song, as well as other songs by Foreigner.
 Rapper B.o.B interpolated the song on a track also named "Cold as Ice" from his 2010 mixtape, No Genre.

+In 2019, the song was used in Stranger Things third season episode 2 when Eleven breaks up with her boyfriend Mike Wheeler.